JanHerca/urantiapedia/input/markdown/en/Innerface/Vol9/Innerface_vol9_4.md

 Christianity is threatened by slow death from formalism, over-organization, intellectualism, and other non-spiritual trends.

-However, in the long run we can rely upon two quintessential universe realities: "All things work together for good in those who love God," and from the Urantia revelation,"…the revelation of God to the world, in and through Jesus, shall not fail."
+However, in the long run we can rely upon two quintessential universe realities: “All things work together for good in those who love God,” and from the Urantia revelation,“…the revelation of God to the world, in and through Jesus, shall not fail.”

-What is now needed is a volunteer army of truth-seekers who will go "all the way" in living as Jesus lived—first, at home, then abroad—whilst remaining secure in the knowledge that "all things work together for good," and, "the revelation of God to the world, in and through Jesus, shall not fail."
+What is now needed is a volunteer army of truth-seekers who will go “all the way” in living as Jesus lived—first, at home, then abroad—whilst remaining secure in the knowledge that “all things work together for good,” and, “the revelation of God to the world, in and through Jesus, shall not fail.”